 Denim jeans and denim trucker jackets provided an authentic contrast to showy performance wear, reinforcing the very real message behind the music.
 Pioneering groups associated with Sugar Hill Records paved the way, with acts like Funky Four Plus 1 often wearing head-to-toe denim.

 The group also has the honor of being the first rap act to perform on Saturday Night Live.
 The DIY style of punk influenced the styles of the era, with flocked letters, embroidery and airbrushed art being used as a means to customize jackets and jeans, imbuing them with a sense of individuality, or as a way to rep your respective set.

 Meanwhile, in Jamaica, reggae style mirrored the utilitarian uniform of hip-hop.
 Immortalized in films like Rockers, slim denim was often paired with Clarks footwear, brightly-colored mesh tanks, flocked-letter T-shirts and Rastafarian headwear, predating streetwear’s obsession with reggae motifs.
 Legends like Peter Tosh and Burning Spear perfected a casual style that mixed camouflage military jackets and bright colored T-shirts into the style paradigm.

-How to wear it now: Unleash your inner nihilist with a pair of doodled-out C2H4 x Hiyaset jeans with a healthy dose of DIY influence.
-Hand-drawn graphics on the front and back add to the vintage appeal, while a stovepipe fit perfectly channels the aesthetic of the era's burgeoning subcultural uniforms.
+How to wear it now: Enjoy a pair of John Elliott grey straight jeans with a healthy dose of DIY influence.
+Hand-drawn mixture of scribbles from his kids and drawings of his own add to the vintage appeal, while a stovepipe fit perfectly channels the aesthetic of the era's burgeoning subcultural uniforms.